phrh/PredRAD/README.md

 Genome-wide predictability of restriction sites across the eukaryotic tree of life
 -----------------------------------------------------------------------------------
-The software developed is availabe in this page.  will help guide the design of any study using RAD sequencing and related methods.
+The software developed is available in this page.
+This software will help guide the design of any study using RAD sequencing and related methods.

 Requirements